daniel-bart/Python-Snippets/README.md

-# Python-Snippets
+# Python-Snippets of little Raspberry Pi Project

-Python Scripts used in combination with a motion sensor, switch, relay circuit, telegram bot and a display for showing messages and pictures via info-beamer as well as playing custom sounds etc.
+Python Scripts used in combination with a motion sensor, switch, relay circuit (for lamps), telegram bot and a display for showing messages and pictures via info-beamer as well as playing custom sounds etc.